India national cricket team: Governing body

 The Board of Control for Cricket in India (BCCI) is the governing body for the Indian cricket team and first-class cricket in India.
 The Board has been operating since 1929 and represents India at the International Cricket Council (ICC).
 Its headquarters is situated in the 'Cricket centre' at Churchgate in Mumbai, Maharashtra.
 Amongst the richest sporting organisations in the world, it sold media rights for India's matches from 2006 to 2010 for $612,000,000.
-Roger Binny is present BCCI president and Devajit Saikia is secretary.
+Mithun Manhas is present BCCI president and Devajit Saikia is secretary.

 The International Cricket Council determines India's upcoming matches through its future tours program.
 However, the BCCI, with its influential financial position in the cricketing world, has often challenged the ICC's program and called for more series between India, Australia and England which are more likely to earn more revenue as opposed to tours with Bangladesh or Zimbabwe.
 In the past, the BCCI has also come into conflict with the ICC regarding sponsorships.